 - You should be able to model with sinusoidal functions.
-In particular, you should be able to determine the parameters A, B, C, and D from a verbal description of a quantity that varies sinusoidally with time (e.g., problems 19.2, 19.3, 19.4) - You should be able to solve equations of the form f(x) = k where f is a sinusoidal function; if there are any solutions, there are infinitely many, and you should be able to find them.
-You should be able to do this in the context of a modeling problem (e.g., problems 20.3, 20.4, 20.5, 20.6, 20.7)
+In particular, you should be able to determine the parameters A, B, C, and D from a verbal description of a quantity that varies sinusoidally with time. - You should be able to solve equations of the form f(x) = k where f is a sinusoidal function; if there are any solutions, there are infinitely many, and you should be able to find them as many of them as you need.
+You should be able to do this in the context of a modeling problem.